 Getting to the Root of It All

 The type of extraction will determine how much your procedure costs.
 For example, a simple extraction (where only one tooth needs to be removed) will cost less than a surgical extraction (which involves more complex techniques such as cutting through bone).
+In some cases, your dentist may recommend alternatives like a root canal treatment to preserve your natural tooth.

 The Cost of Doing Nothing